voidify3/TradingApp/Documentation/DetailedDesignDoc.md

 ####DatabaseTables
 This enum has values for each database table.
 Each one has a table name string and column name string array.
-All references to table or column names are computed using this enum, including the create script, so renaming a table or column is trivial by just changing the value in this enum.
+All references to table or column names are computed using this enum, including the create script, so renaming a table or column is trivial by just changing the value in this enum, then dropping and recreating tables.
 ####ProtocolKeywords
 A value of this enum is always the first transmission by the client in a request.
 It has values for SELECT, INSERT, UPDATE, DELETE and also SPECIAL which is used for all other necessary requests